WICG/turtledove/FLEDGE.md

     *   "category-exclusions"

 #### 7.2 navigator.deprecatedReplaceInURN()
-To help with ease of adoption, [until at least 2026](https://github.com/WICG/turtledove/issues/286#issuecomment-1682842636) we will support the API `navigator.deprecatedReplaceInURN()`.
+To help with ease of adoption, [until at least 2026](https://github.com/WICG/turtledove/issues/286#issuecomment-1682842636) Protected Audience will support the `navigator.deprecatedReplaceInURN()` API.
 It takes two parameters:
 *   The return value from `runAdAuction()`, which is either a `urn:uuid` string, or a [`FencedFrameConfig`](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) object.
 *   A mapping from strings to strings.
 The keys are strings to be replaced, which must start and end with either "${" and "}" or "%%" and "%%".
 The values are strings to substitute the keys.